Internet hub (links to web pages, mainly YouTube channels):

 It's 2006 and I've started primary school.
 Probably on my first day, I'm given a colouring-in task, which I take as insulting to my intelligence.
 I'm waiting to be asked what I want to learn.
 I want to learn about computers and programming.
 I'm not asked what I want to do.

 A few times in my school life, I thought that something was wrong with school.
-The slavery.
-It's obviously wrong.

 It took me a lot of thinking and deconstructing my reality, using my brain damaged by school, to get back to what little me knew: school sucks.

-I was more than once angry with school, rightly so, for the horrible way in which I was treated, as a standardised slave.
-But guess what?
-Through the routine, I became indoctrinated, and in secondary school, I looked down on the kids who misbehaved, even though my primary school self would have misbehaved if I thought I could attain freedom by doing so.
+Through the routine, I became indoctrinated, and in secondary school, I looked down on the kids who misbehaved, even though I would have misbehaved in primary school had I thought I could attain freedom by doing so.
+I had forgotten that I didn't even like school.

 In England, under the "Labour" party, schools have art, drama and music classes, but not building, driving or street cleansing ones.
-The "Liberal Democrats" "fight" for a “fair, free and open society” where nobody is “enslaved by conformity”, yet they believe in the same education system as the "Conservatives”.

 Albert Einstein — someone who has done far more good for the world than any power-seeking authoritarian of the day — thought in 1931 that “individuality” is “destroyed” by the treatment of the child as a “dead tool”, "bee" or "ant".
 He said that ”a community of standardised individuals without personal originality and personal aims would be a poor community without possibilities for development”.
 He also said “the worst thing seems to be for a school to principally work with methods of fear, force and artificial authority” as it "destroys the sound sentiments, the sincerity, and the self confidence of the pupil” and “produces the submissive subject”.